 Taking in the variety, it becomes readily clear that gumbo is not so much a singular dish.
 According to folklorist John Laudun, “gumbo is not a word, it’s a syntax, a way of putting something together.”
 It reveals a concentric rather than linear evolution of the food, bubbling from identical cultural stews scattered throughout southern Louisiana.
 Germans, French, Spaniards, Italians, Africans, and Native Americans fell into cultural exchange throughout the state.
 Thus, the same kinds of influences abound across the various parish lines, and are responsible for simultaneous innovation in a Louisiana national dish that is more exceptions than rules.
 Citizens of Vermillion Parish and St. Mary Parish in south Acadiana are just as likely to include seafood in their gumbos as the Creoles of New Orleans.
 Some parts of northern Acadiana include sweet potatoes, while garlic makes its way into pots along the Bayou Teche where Italian heritage is prominent.
 Eggs are sometimes thrown to the mix to add protein to shrimp gumbos on a stretched budget, soaking up the briny shrimp flavors.
 It’s a heterogeneous landscape.

 Gumbo is not one thing.
 But its definition is nevertheless apparent.
 For something to truly be gumbo it must participate in the unique Louisiana culinary heritage of Cajuns, Creoles, Spaniards, Germans, Italians, Irish, Choctaws, Coushattas, Houmas, and all kinds of other peoples, places and things.
 It more often than not will have a roux, which will come in varying volumes, shades, and tastes.
 It will be served with a spoonful or cupful of rice, or thickened with okra or file’, or enriched by poultry marrow and andouille smoke.
-It may come from New Orleans, but it’s at home in Lafayette.
+It may come from New Orleans, but it’s at home in Lafayette, LA.
 And no matter how your mother made hers, you will know a gumbo when you see it.